 - 2 tablespoon active dry yeast 7g

 - 25 g butter

 - ¼ bunch coriander chopped

 - In a bowl mix the dry yeast with sugar and the warm water.
 Leave for 15 minutes, there should be a froth building on the top which means the yeast is activated.

-- In a larger bowl mix the flour, baking powder and salt.
+- In a larger bowl mix the flour and salt.
 Make a well in the centre and add the yoghurt.
 Add the melted butter, yeast and mix with a dough hook attachment on your stand mixer.

 - Knead the dough on a floured surface for 10 minutes and then place in a bowl.
 Cover with a kitchen towel and leave in a warm spot for 1 hour to rise.

 - Divide the dough in 8 equal balls and let it rest for another 10 minutes.

 - Roll out the dough on a lightly oiled surface with an oiled rolling pin.
 The naan should be oval shaped and about ½ cm thick.

 - Heat up a heavy pan and oil the bottom of the pan lightly.
 Cook the naan on both sides for 2-3 minutes or cook on the grill for the same amount of time.
 Brush the Naan immediately with the prepared sesame-coriander butter.